iterait/apistrap/README.md

 ```

 In this example, the response format is inferred from the model and added to the specification.
 Also, the return values
 from the view function are automatically validated and serialized to JSON.
-If an undeclared response type is returned,
+If an undeclared response type or an invalid
-an error (code 500) is returned.
+response object is encountered, an error (code 500) is returned.

 ### Working with the Specification File